RedisGears/RedisGears/docs/create_development_environment.md

 Notice that we are building using the `web` target, though we are not actually a web, this target will be good enough for us and will help to avoid `nodejs` specific API that are not supported inside RedisGears (we hope that one day we will be popular enough and a new `RedisGears` target will be added :)).

-After build successfully, you will notice that a new `pkg` direcrtory was created containing the following content:
+After build successfully, you will notice that a new `pkg` directory was created containing the following content:

 ```bash
 package.json